Cookies on ons.gov.uk

 Overview

 There are two types of static information pages on the ONS website: static articles and generic static pages.
 These pages are used for presenting non-statistical information.
+They cannot be used in the main statistical topic areas of the website – only the corporate section.

 Static articles

-They have a table of contents but no PDF download.
+We also use static articles to publish working papers in the ONS working paper series.
+These provide detailed technical explanations of methodological research work.
 For example, see how to take part in the COVID-19 Infection Survey (opens in a new tab) and census question development and research (opens in a new tab)

 Generic static pages